qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 That's why mainstream languages has no mutable borrow exclusiveness, and still works fine in single-threaded case.
 Java, JS and Python has no interior pointer.
 Golang and C# have interior pointer, they have GC and restrict interior pointer, so memory safe is still kept without mutable borrow exclusiveness.

-The benefit of interior pointer is to allow tight memory layout, without having to do extra heap allocation just to get a reference some inner data.
+One benefit of interior pointer is to allow tight memory layout, without having to do extra heap allocation just to get a reference some inner data.

-Also note that, even when using interior pointer, mutation doesn't always invalidte pointers.
-For example, we take an interior pointer `&mut u32` to an element in `Vec<u32>`, then assigning one element of vec (this won't cause re-allocate) is still memory-safe.

 ### Interior mutability summary